 - They are available throughout the year but are usually in greater abundance during the summer and early fall months.

 - When it comes to storing them, it is best to keep them in the vegetable compartment of your fridge.
 Since they are very sensitive to moisture loss and need to be well hydrated, lining the bottom of your vegetable compartment with paper towels or a damp cloth will help them retain their moisture and keep them fresh up to 10 days.
-Also, keeping their stems on helps with the retaining of their moisture, and as a result keeps them fresh.
+Also, keeping their stems on help with the retaining of their moisture, and as a result, keeps them fresh.

 With that being said, if you are planning to eat them in the next one or two days and they are not fully ripened, it is okay to leave them out on the kitchen counter.

 - When it is time to use them, refrain from washing them under hot water.
 According to this website, a recent study has shown that bell peppers retain more of their total antioxidant capacity when washed under cold versus hot water.